International Space Stations (ISS) circling the planet by NASA

 Building International Cooperation & Science Diplomacy

-We build international understanding, peace, and cooperation through people-to-people exchange, dialogue, experiential learning, and leadership development focused on learning about and engaging in key emerging sectors essential to our collective future.
+We build international understanding, peace, and cooperation through engaging dialogue, media, research and analysis, and leadership development focused on key problems and innovative solutions essential to our collective future.

 We fight hate.
 We build peace.